Efficient and Effective Deep Multi-view Subspace Clustering: Experiments

 \item For large-scale datasets, deep-based methods are instead overall inferior to anchor-based ones.
-One possible reason is that anchor-based methods, which select anchor points to approximate the overall data distribution, are robust to increasing superfluous information.
-Moreover, these deep methods are not designed specifically for large-scale datasets and lack certain constraints.
-Especially in RMSL and DMSC-UDL, which use the fully connected layer to conduct self-expression, the results of some datasets suffer from the out-of-memory issue.
-In contrast, our method consistently performs better, as we learn a high-quality unified representation by explicitly decoupling multi-view information and reducing interference from superfluous information.
-Benefiting from the Relation-Metric Net, E$^2$LMVSC is also feasible on large-scale datasets.
+One possible reason is that anchor-based methods, selecting anchor points to approximate the overall data distribution, are robust to increasing noise information.
+Moreover, deep methods are not designed specifically for large-scale data and lack certain constraints.
+Especially RMSL and DMSC-UDL, which use the FC layer to conduct self-expression, easily suffer from the out-of-memory issue.
+In contrast, E$^2$MVSC is feasible on large-scale data benefiting from the devised Relation-Metric Net.
+Besides, our method reduces interference from redundant information by explicitly decoupling multi-view information.

-\item It is worth noting that, in some datasets (e.g., Caltech101-all, SUNRGBD), the single-view clustering method, SENet, outperforms most multi-view clustering ones.
+\item It is worth noting that, in some datasets (e.g., Caltech101-all, SUNRGBD), the single-view clustering method, SENet, outperforms most multi-view ones.
 This phenomenon suggests that complementary and consistent information among views, once not well explored and exploited, can degrade performance.
 Although DMSC-UDL enhances diversity across views, it is difficult to preserve consistency.
 MIB and MFLVC enforce the consistency of multiple views, while important complementary information is not well utilized, leading to clustering effects that are less effective.
+Differently, our method could learn a high-quality unified representation that fully integrates consistent and complementary information.

 \end{itemize}